davidgasquez/handbook/content/random.md

 - Most of our everyday actions can be traced back to some form of signaling or status seeking
   - A classic example of this would be a luxury watch: A Rolex isn’t better at telling the time than a cheap Casio – but a Rolex signals something about its owner’s economic power and thus their social standing.
-- Our brains deliberately hide this fact from us and others (self deception)
+- Our brains deliberately hide this fact from us and others (self deception).
 - Signaling can be broken down into different components:
   - Signal Message: This is whatever (hidden) subtext you are trying to convey.
   - Signal Distribution: The method of distributing the signal message.